Centurion-Creative-Connect/System/README.md

 - pooling bullets, guns, and players for the VRChat environment.
 - pretty realistic BB physics.
-- kinda good Hit Registration.
+- kinda good shooter-sided hit registration.
 - create custom gun behaviours to customize guns furthermore.

 ## How to Import